souldern/souldern.github.io/home/announcements/20mph-decision.md

 title: Souldern 20mph area approved
 ---

-# Souldern 20mph Speed Limit
+# Souldern 20mph Speed Limit Approved

 At the Oxfordshire County Council meeting on 5th September the decision was to recommend approval of the Souldern 20mph zone.